ollama/ollama-vscode/README.md

 ## Commands

-The extension contributes these commands to the Command Palette:
+The extension adds these commands to the Command Palette:

 - `Ollama: Refresh Models`: reload the list of Ollama models shown in VS Code.
 - `Ollama: Diagnose Models`: print model discovery information to the Ollama